blotoutio/sdk-ios/docs/api.md

 ## capture events
 The `capture` method is used to record developer events.
 This allows you to send custom events to the server when a user is interacting with the app.
 For example, one custom event would be when a user adds an item to a cart.

-## Non-Timed Events
-Non-Timed events are generally events which are not time bound and do not contain duration information.
-For example, the Home Page loaded is non-timed but Home page loading started and home page loading ended, when grouped together, can be a timed event.
-These events are categorized under two main categories in Blotout’s SDK.

-1: SystemEvents:
-System events are those which the Blotout SDK captures automatically like App Launch, App Terminated etc. These kinds of non-timed events do not require any developer intervention except enable or disable.

-2: Developer Events:
-Developer Events are those which developers codify in the Application code with the help of Blotout’s SDK and SDK sync with Blotout’s server, like “iPhone added to cart“.

 ```html

 -(void)capture:(nonnull NSString*)eventName withInformation:(nullable NSDictionary*)eventInfo;